KarolZubinski/About_Me/README.md

 ## About me

 My name is Karol Żubiński.
 I am master of geography without especiality .
 I graduated at the University of Warsaw,Poland.
 Recently I have started to interest of software testing.
 My goal is to develop testing knowlage and technical skills.
-On this site I would like to share my all gained experience from personal studies and researches.
+On this site I would like to share my all gained experience from personal studies and researches.In free time i playing chess also on tournaments.

 # Tools